 Planning Activities

 The Charlottesville Activities and Programs Plan is a thorough look at the context in which students currently bike or walk to school, and how they could do so in the future.
 The plan’s vision for fun, safe, and active travel to school was developed with the ideas and experience of citizens, educators, school administrators, health experts, and bicycling and pedestrian advocates.
 The plan has been endorsed by the City Council and Charlottesville School Board, and received final approval from the Virginia Department of Transportation.
 In July 2016, the City was awarded a grant to hire a Safe Routes to School Coordinator to implement the many activities and programs envisioned in the plan.
+Since 2016, the city has continued to update the activities and program plan every grant cycle.

 Safe Routes to School Infrastructure Projects